Freedom from Negative Emotions

 Is that so?
 Can a sensation really prevent us from being at peace?
 Let us see.

-If we breakdown the frame by frame experience of this 'negative feeling' we will invariably see that firstly a neutral and undefined sensation arises, and then, as quickly as you can say 'negative', a thought pops into view, attaching a conceptual label to it.
+If we breakdown the frame by frame experience of this 'negative emotion' we will invariably see that firstly a neutral and undefined sensation arises, and then, as quickly as you can say 'negative', a thought pops into view, attaching a conceptual label to it.
 That’s how it happens, every time.
 No sensation comes tailor-made with a label of definition embedded in it.
 All sensations come totally naked and ineffable.
 The notion of what this sensation is, is always added.
-For example, anger, fear, shame, depression and guilt are merely ideas, abstract symbols, which are added to the experience as an afterthought.
+For example, anger, fear, shame, depression and guilt are merely ideas, abstract symbols, which are added to the experience of a neutral sensation.

-The thought that interprets the experience is not what the essential nature of the experience is by itself.
-The experience is the experience.
-There is an experience we all know that clearly elucidates this understanding.
-When we see a beautiful landscape present itself within our awareness, the mind plunges into silent appreciation, and from that silent experience, the mind rises with the utterance, 'wow.'
-The experience of the landscape is a silent contemplating of the view.
-We are just there, in the innocence of pure experiencing, beholding the totality.
+The thought that interprets the sensation is not the sensation.
+The sensation is the sensation.
+There is a common experience that clearly elucidates this understanding of the distinction between thought and sensation.
+When we see a beautiful landscape display itself within Awareness, the mind plunges into silent appreciation, and from that silence, the mind rises with the utterance, 'wow.'
+The naked experience of the landscape is a silent contemplating of the view.
+We are just there, in the innocence of pure experiencing, beholding the totality of the moment.
 The word 'wow' is an attempt to give the experience a label.
-But need we try to make a sound in order to know the reality of the experience?
+But need we try to make a sound in order to know the Reality of the experience?
 No!
 Before the thought arises to label the experience, we are already fully knowing what the experience essentially is.
-We could just as well ramble gibberish in the face of the beauty, to suffice as communication of our ineffable experience.
+We could just as well ramble gibberish in the face of the beauty, to suffice as communication of our experience.

 The label 'negative' alone, like the 'wow', is not the trouble, rather it is the belief that the label is what the sensation is, that it truly defines what we are experiencing.
 That belief alone manifests the sense of psychological suffering.
-We can have a sensation be described by thought as 'butterflies in my tummy' and know full well that there are no actual butterflies in our tummy, and therefore we don’t wonder, 'how did they get in there in the first place?'
+Let's look at how absurd it would be to take metaphorical thoughts literally.
+We can have a sensation be described by thought as 'butterflies in my tummy' and know full well that there are no actual butterflies in our tummy, and therefore we don't wonder, 'how did they get in there in the first place?'
 Nor do we freak out and run to the doctor for surgery to remove the winged ticklers.

 How do we see this truth with clarity?